Photonico/H-Beryllene_20250718/README.md

-# α-Beryllene
+# G-Beryllene

-Investigate the structural, electronic, optical, and topological properties of a series of Beryllene.
+Investigate the structural, electronic, optical, and topological properties of g-Beryllene.